evalieungh/FATES_INCLINE/README.md

 # Repository for a manuscript using CLM-FATES to model alpine grasslands under climate warming

-This repository contains notebooks and workflow notes for a manuscript in preparation.
+This repository contains notebooks and workflow notes for a manuscript titled "Process-based modelling of experimental warming in alpine vegetation".

 This readme file was generated on [2023-02-27] by Eva Lieungh

-## NB! this is a work in progress.
-The notebooks are not 100% clean and finished, and results may not be reproducible.
 Some code and notebooks have been heavily inspired by other sources.
+These are generally mentioned at the start of relevant files.

 Contact:
 Eva Lieungh,